less-lab-uva/CS4501-Spring2021/project/project.md

 # Checkpoint 3 -- Presentations **(due May 6th)**

-1. Showcase your project working end-to-end to rescue the dog within a timeframe of 90 seconds.
+1. Showcase your project working end-to-end to rescue the dog within a timeframe of 120 seconds.

-2. Provide evidence that it succeeds 3 out of 3 times within the timeout.
-This evidence can be running it in front of the TA or recorded video.
+    2. Take video showing that it succeeds 3 out of 3 times within the timeout on 3 different maps.
+See the `fp_ws/src/flightcontroller/maps` directory for different maps.

-4. Show that it runs on the tests provided the day-of using a new map we provide.

 3. Put together a 3-minute presentation of the functional drone executing its mission, your design choices, and an overview of the easy and difficult aspects of this lab for you.
 Make sure your presentation answers the following questions:
     1. How does your state machine move between the various states of the mission?
     2. How did you handle perception, local planning, and global planning?
     3. What were the most challenging aspects for you (design, implementation, writing tests...)?
-    3. Show a video of your project running the mission from startup to landing.
+    3. Include the videos you took in part 1.
+You can speed up the videos to fit them within your 3-minute presentation time.

 ---